DefectDojo/Documentation/docs/features.rst

 Automatically Flag Duplicate Findings
     'De-duplication' is a feature that when enabled will compare findings to automatically identify duplicates.
     To enable de-duplication go to System Settings and check Deduplicate findings.
     Dojo deduplicates findings by comparing endpoints, CWE fields, and titles.
-If a two findings share a URL and have the same CWE or title, Dojo marks the less recent finding as a duplicate.
+If two findings share a URL and have the same CWE or title, Dojo marks the less recent finding as a duplicate.
 When deduplication is enabled, a list of deduplicated findings is added to the engagement view.
     The following image illustrates the option deduplication on engagement and deduplication on product level: